itzniel/UwaguosasBookStore/UwaguosasBookStore/README.txt

 2023-03-09
 @1412 cloned my repository
 @1420 Created a navigation for books in the shared views
-@1425 Selected the bootstrap theme from bootswatch and downloaded the bootstrap.css
+@1425 Selected the bootstrap theme(Morph) from bootswatch and downloaded the bootstrap.css
 @1430
 Replaced the existing bootstrap.css in the lib/bootstrap/dist/css with the downloaded bootstrap Also replaced the site.css in the main css folder with the downloaded bootstrap.css